Canon 5D Mark III vs 600D

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the 600D have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the 600D have been discontinued, but can regularly be found used on ebay.
 The 600D was replaced by the Canon 650D, while the 5D Mark III was followed by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark III and 600D can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon 600D Manual.

 So what is the bottom line?
 Is the Canon 5D Mark III better than the Canon 600D or vice versa?
 The listing below highlights the relative strengths of the two models.